-Can you imagine that even the most high-tech modern water conduit will operate during the following 2 000 years?
-It is hardly ever possible.
-While Le Pont du Gard does and it feels like it will as many again.
-After all they did not even have cement!
-Just stones and …. brain.
+Can you imagine even the most high-tech modern plumbing system that will function for the following 2,000 years?
+It’s hardly possible.
+But Le Pont du Gard is operating and looking as if it can do it for another 2,000 years.
+After all, the Romans didn’t even have cement!
+Just stones and … brains.